 An appeal is the process whereby a payee/claimant seeks review of a denied claim based upon information used by Fiscal Service in the initial decision to deny a claim, or when a claimant seeks a review of the initial denial based on new or additional information not available at the time of the initial denial.

 Filing an Appeal

-Claimants must file appeals in writing and must mail them to PFC (see Contacts).
-The payee returns a copy of the denial letter to PFC, together with a signed statement and any additional information or documentation for further investigation.
+Claimants must file appeals in writing and must mail them to NPIRC (see Contacts).
+The payee must return a copy of the initial denial letter to NPIRC, together with a signed statement and any additional information or documentation for further investigation or consideration upon appeal.

 The request for an appeal must include the check and symbol number identified in the denial letter.
 To be considered, an appeal must be postmarked no later than 60 days following the date on the denial letter.

 If it is determined that the appeal is valid, the LAS notifies the payee/claimant by letter that the appeal is valid.
 Settlement is processed in accordance with subsection 7055.20 (CFIF).
 If it is determined that the appeal is invalid, the LAS upholds the denial and sends the payee/claimant a letter advising that the appeal was denied and of the payee's/claimant's right to file a lawsuit in Federal Court.
 The LAS sends the DO a CDN advising of the appeal decision.

 The denial of a payee/claimant appeal serves as the final action on a claim.
 A payee/claimant may not file a civil suit until the payee/claimant has filed an appeal with Fiscal Service and received Fiscal Service's appeal decision.